iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

 Stow on Timeout
 ****************
-Modules that support :red:`configurable timeout behavior` can set their :red:`timeout behavior` to trigger a stow.
+Modules that support :ref:`configurable timeout behavior <timeout_module_support>` can set their :ref:`timeout behavior <timeout_behavior>` to trigger a stow.
 This means that when a timeout occurs, the module will move to its stow position.

-Refer to the :red:`Timeout Behavior` section for more information on how to configure this behavior and the specifics of how the stow feature interacts with timeouts.
+Refer to the :ref:`timeout_behavior` section for more information on how to configure this behavior and the specifics of how the stow feature interacts with timeouts.

 .. _stow_holding_position: